 Program in Archaeology

 This credit-bearing progam allows students with an interest in archaeology and ancient studies to participate in one semester of study at NYU Tel Aviv concentrating on exploring the antiquities of the city of Caesarea Maritima in central Israel.
-This opportunity is available during the fall semester only.

 Understanding the Middle East Region: Political Science in Tel Aviv

 The NYU Department of Politics emphasizes the science in Political Science and teaches modern methods for analyzing and explaining political events.
 Students in the "Understanding the Middle East Region" cluster will enroll in two Politics Department courses, and one language course in either Hebrew or Arabic at the appropriate skill level.
 A fourth class in Qualitative Research Methods which will require fieldwork is encouraged.
 Students will also have the opportunity at intern at one of numerous organizations to help bring the material learned in class to everyday life.

 Students will gain a vivid and objective understanding of the Middle East region and the interrelationships among cultures, political movements, environments, and religious traditions.
 Students will have an incomparable vantage point from which to survey and explore the many forces that shape all regions of the world today.

 During the spring semester, students studying science can stay on track with their major by taking courses in Biology and Chemistry.
 Biology students can compliment their studies with the Biology Internship which allows students to intern in one of Tel Aviv University's life-science and medical-research labs.
 The organic chemistry lab also takes place at Tel Aviv University.